Orange-OpenSource/floss-toolbox/README.md

 [Renovate](https://docs.renovatebot.com/) is used to as to try to keep updated dependencies of the project.
 A _renovate.json_ must be added at the project root with cofiguration details ; but **the organization admins must enable it** (through the [admin console](https://developer.mend.io/)).
+By default [Dependabot](https://docs.github.com/fr/code-security/supply-chain-security/understanding-your-software-supply-chain/about-supply-chain-security#what-is-dependabot) was enabled for this project but has been replaced by _Renovate_.

 ### Gitleaks